How to cut small expenses for big savings!

-Whilst $4 here and $15 there doesn’t sound like bank-breaking amounts, these small purchases quickly add up.
-That’s why we have compiled a list of small expenses you might be able to reduce, leaving you with big savings in the long run.
+While $4 here and $15 there doesn’t sound like bank-breaking amounts, these small purchases quickly add up.
+To help you reign in the unnecessary payments, we’ve compiled a list of small expenses you might be able to reduce, leaving you with big savings in the long run.

-Gone are the days of free-to-air television, CDs, and watching live games at your local football field or sporting arena.
+Gone are the days of free-to-air television, CDs and going to the movies, and we’re only slowly getting back to live games at a local football field or sporting arena.
 Entertainment subscription services mean you never go without your favourite TV series, sport, music or even dates (yes, dating apps count too).
-While one or two of these subscriptions fit within most budgets, many people are utilising multiple platforms to stream their favourite services.
-Having multiple accounts means you may be paying up to $50-$100 for entertainment or streaming services every month.
-Try to limit your subscriptions to one or two 2, or if there is a need for more, see if you can strike a trade with friends or family you live with where you each pay for one to share the cost.
+While one or two of these subscriptions fit within most budgets, many people are using multiple platforms to stream their favourite services.
+Having multiple accounts means you may be paying up to $100 for entertainment or streaming services every month.
+Try to limit your subscriptions to one or two, or if there is a need for more, see if you can strike a trade with friends or family you live with where you each pay for one and share the cost.

 Nobody wants to pay more than they absolutely must for health, car, pet or home insurance.
-With most of these payments being direct debited from accounts, it is easy to miss or ignore annual fee increases.
-It is always worth spending some time checking your insurance premiums and what they cover, as well as getting quotes from other companies to compare.
-You might even be able to score a lower price and while the savings may seem small, the extra money each month accumulates over the year to a much larger sum.
+With most of these payments being direct debited from accounts, it’s easy to miss or ignore annual fee increases.
+It’s always worth taking the time to check your insurance premiums and what they cover, as well as getting quotes from other companies to compare. might even be able to score a lower price.
+While the savings may seem small, the extra money each month accumulates over the year to a much larger sum.

 Although cutting a few dollars here and there doesn’t sound like much, the long-term savings can really add up and make a positive difference when applying for a home loan.